Irene9R/ih_datamadpt1121_project_m3/README.md

 ## My Best Prediction ##

-The best result I got was using the RandomForestRegressor() since it obtained the lowest RMSE.
+The best result I got was **submission 6** using the RandomForestRegressor() since it obtained the lowest RMSE.

 Even if not the best prediction, I'm proud since I learned something new and
 ## The best part is not always to win, but to learn! ##